marz1877/LRCv2/README.md

 # LRC_SyncedLyrics_v2
 ### Draft for format specs of lrc(SyncedLyric) v2.
 Open for contribution.

+ID3 standardized SYNCEDLYRICS but not .lrc.make it standard.

 1. Will need a WYSIWYG editor if using every feature.
 2. File Extension - .lrc, .music, or add it to metadata.
 3. Purpose - lyrics, kareoke with time and pitch, Chords, meaning, translation.